tinymce/tinymce-docs/ui-elements/contextform.md

 layout: default
 title: Context Forms
 title_nav: Context Forms
-description: Context Toolbar Components
+description: Context Forms Overview
-keywords: contexttoolbar context toolbar contexttoolbarapi contextform
+keywords: contextforms context forms contextformsbarapi
 ---

 ## Context Forms

 A ContextForm consists of an input field, and a series of related buttons.
 Context forms can be shown wherever a context toolbar can be shown.
 Also, when a context form is registered containing a `launch` configuration, a special context toolbar button with name `form:${name}` is registered which will launch that particular context form.
-ContextForms are a generalisation of the `Insert Link` form that existed in the original `inlite` plugin from [TinyMCE 4](https://www.tiny.cloud/docs/themes/inlite/#quicklink).
+ContextForms are a generalisation of the `Insert Link` form that existed in the original [inlite](https://www.tiny.cloud/docs/themes/inlite/#quicklink) plugin from TinyMCE 4.

 ### Registering a Context Form

 A ContextForm is registered by calling the `addContextForm` API in the registry.
 The specification of a ContextForm is separated into two parts:

-#### Launch
+### Launch

+The button strings for launching a ContextForm is of the form `form:${name}` where name is the registered name of the context form (e.g. form:link).

+> Note: These buttons will only be present if the 'launch` setting of the ContextForm is specified.

 The Launch specification.
 This relates to what the button that launches this form will look like.